This Strawberry Shortcake Cake gives a new twist to an old classic. Vanilla cake layers, fresh strawberries, and mascarpone cream!

 - Place each layer of cake on a cake board or similar — something you can easily move them off of after to stack.

-- Drain strawberries, but reserve the syrup (optional)
+- Drain strawberries, but reserve the syrup (optional).

-- Drizzle 2-3 Tbsp of strawberry syrup on each layer (optional).
+- Drizzle 2-3 Tbsp of strawberry syrup on each cake layer (optional).
 I did this with my bottom layer but forgot to do it with the rest (oops), just do them all at the same time so you don’t forget like me!

 - Top each cake layer with 1/3 of the mascarpone cream.
 Spread roughly with the back of a large spoon.